aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2020/aspose-words-for-net-20-12-release-notes/_index.md

 }

 /// <summary>
-/// When implemented enables to override default comparison expressions evaluation for the <see cref="FieldIf"/> and <see cref="FieldCompare"/> fields.
+/// When implemented allows to override default comparison expressions evaluation for the <see cref="FieldIf"/> and <see cref="FieldCompare"/> fields.
 /// </summary>
 /// <seealso cref="FieldOptions.ComparisonExpressionEvaluator"/>
 public interface IComparisonExpressionEvaluator